seime/openhab-esphome/README.md

 4. Install the ESPHome binding in openHAB
 5. Wait for discovery to find your device - or add manually in a thing file.

+> **Note:** At the current state of the binding, it is highly recommended to use file based configuration for things and
+> items as channel types etc most likely will change.

+## FAQ

+- My ESPHome thing reports `COMMUNICATION_ERROR: Parse error`.
+What is wrong?

+  > This is most likely because you have encryption set on your ESPHome device.
+The binding does not support encrypted
+  > connections yet, so you need to disable encryption on your device.

+Also see https://community.openhab.org/t/esphome-binding-for-the-native-api/146849/1 for more information.

 ## Supported Things

 - `device`: A device flashed with https://esphome.io/ firmware.

 ## Limitations as of 2023-06-13

-- Only plaintext connections are supported, not encrypted.
-This is insecure and should not be used on untrusted networks.
+- **Only plaintext connections with password** are supported, not encrypted.
+This is insecure and should not be used on untrusted networks, but is your only option at this time.
+I *intend* to add encryption.
 - Only `sensor`, `binary sensor` `switch`, `climate` and `select` is supported.
 Plans to add more, but not yet implemented.
 I need _your_ help.

 ## Discovery